-The Key of Guidance cutscene sees Sora and Alice meet up in KH1’s Lotus Forest room instead of the dynamically created Lotus Forest one from CoM.
-This reuse of the room is absolute foolishness, not only because it looks silly (extra silly in the 3D versions) but is even sillier considering the Mad Hatter and March Hare’s place could have been used for a completely fresh room!
+The Key of Guidance cutscene sees Sora and Alice meet up in KH1’s Lotus Forest room in Re:CoM, instead of the dynamically created Lotus Forest one from CoM.
+This reuse of the room is absolute foolishness, not only because it looks silly (did we even change locations at all?) but is even sillier considering the Mad Hatter and March Hare’s place could have been used for a completely fresh room!
 In the GBA version, they talk in a generic forest that doesn’t come from KH1 at all, probably in attempt to emulate the film?

 The cat’s speech comes into play in the Key to Truth room, which you discover to be the Bizarre Room.
 There, the Queen of Hearts catches you, and that’s just… so weird.
 Is this oversized kitchen part of her domain?
 Carroll’s story divides the region of Wonderland into parcels like the storytelling technique of the day demanded, so I find that it’s sometimes hard to believe they’re really part of the same world, much less the same Kingdom under one Queen!

 The Queen is about to capture the cast, when suddenly her memory is snapped away a second time by the Trickmaster, who arrives on the scene to make a mess.
 And now it’s time.
 It’s time for the boss I’ve been warning you about since the beginning.